Find Trade Colleges

 Read full report on Construction Trades at East Mississippi Community College

-The average tuition and fees for an out-of-state undergraduate student at ICC are $5,360 a year.
+Out-of-state tuition fees for undergraduate students at ICC are $5,360 per year.

 You’ll join some of the best and brightest minds around you if you attend Ogeechee Technical College.
 The school came in at #3 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
 Located in the town of Statesboro, Ogeechee Technical College is a public college with a small student population.